Here is what you need to get started with Xsemble.

 The installation is easy.
 In addition to extracting the binaries, make sure that the bin folder is included in your PATH environment variable, and set the JAVA_HOME environment variable to point to the path of where you extracted the release.

-At a later stage, when you want to build a web application locally with your Xsemble, you will need gradle.
+Xsemble supports creation of Java based web applications.
+For building a web application, you will need gradle.
 Download latest version of gradle and configure it as per the instructions on the same page.